 Mark Rubel has taught audio, music technology, music business, and the history of rock to thousands of students since 1985.
-He has taught at various colleges and universities, and served as the Audio and Recording Director at Eastern Illinois University’s $70 million Doudna Arts Center.
+He has taught at various colleges and universities, and currently records, produces and teaches at Blackbird Studios in Nashville.

 Mark has recorded and produced extensively since 1980, both at his Pogo Studio in Champaign, Illinois and elsewhere.
 His list of clients includes Hum, Alison Krauss, Rascal Flatts, Fall Out Boy, Ludacris, Adrian Belew, Luther Allison, Jay Bennett, Melanie, Ian Hobson, Henry Butler and many more.
 For the Wall to Wall/Ellnora Guitar Festival, he has recorded Los Lobos, Calexico, Ani DiFranco, The National, Junior Brown, Derek Trucks, Taj Mahal and many others.